CidMaciel/FrisbeeDataAnalyzer/README.md

 If you were to call this method on Rook's object that I mentioned in the example for the constructor, the method would return (2 + 1 + 2 - 0 - 0 = 5).
 This would be the resulting plus-minus for Rook.

+## Getters

+I thought I would include the getters here, as there are a lot.
+The getter functions all return the values they are associated with, such as a player's catches or forced ds.

+# StatList class

+The StatList class is a custom class that I created to store data for each player.
+It uses an ArrayList, and each node of the list is a GameStats stat.
+This class is meant to create a list of the stats for each player.
+I created my own linked list structure.

+### Example Usage:

+StatList playerStats = new StatList();

+## StatNode inner class

+the inner class StatNode represents the nodes within the list and contains a constructor that makes a new StatNode that is then added to the StatList.

+## getSize method

+The getSize method returns the total number of games in the list.
+It returns an int, the number of stored games within the list.

+## addGame method

+the addGame method takes one input, being a GameStats stat.
+It creates a new StatNode within the StatList and adds the game.

+### Example Usage:

+playerStats.addGame(new GameStats("Rook", 1, 3, true, 0, 5, 3, 1, 2, true));

+## averageStat method

+This method takes one input, which is the average stat you want to find.
+It then searches through the StatList for each stat that matches, and adds them to the double value that is returned.
+It also throws an error if an unsupported stat name is inputted

+### Example Usage:

+double avgCatches = playerStats.averageStat("catches");

+## getGamesInPeriod

+This method takes two inputs, a start int, and an end int.
+These represent the first and last game in the period you want to search.
+It returns all games within that period.

+### Example Usage:

+List<GameStats> earlyGames = playerStats.getGamesInPeriod(1, 3);

+## calculateTotalPlusMinus

+This method is similar to the calculation of plus minus, except it calculates the plus minus for the entire team.
+It takes no inputs, and returns an int equal to the total plus minus.

+### Example Usage:

+int totalImpact = playerStats.calculateTotalPlusMinus();

+## Example Usage of Class

+StatList playerCareer = new StatList();
+playerCareer.addGame(new GameStats("Rook", 1, 1, true, 0, 5, 3, 1, 2, true));
+playerCareer.addGame(new GameStats("Rook", 2, 3, false, 2, 3, 1, 0, 1, false));

+// Perform analysis
+int totalGames = playerCareer.getSize();
+double avgThrows = playerCareer.averageStat("completed throws");
+List<GameStats> game2Stats = playerCareer.getGamesInPeriod(2, 2);
+int careerImpact = playerCareer.calculateTotalPlusMinus();

 # FrisbeeStatsAnalyzer constructor